natasharp/librarito/README.md

 This repository contains my exercise solutions for part 8 of the [Full Stack Open 2020](https://fullstackopen.com/en) course from the University of Helsinki.

 ## Part 8 - [GraphQL](https://fullstackopen.com/en/part8)
 Part 8 covers GraphQL.

-This repository contains a GraphQL backend for a small library and the React frontend for the GraphQL-library.
+This repository contains:

 | project | description |
 | ------------- | ------------- |